wfowler1/GameOfLife/README.md

 By default, uses standard ruleset for the original Game of Life by John Conway (notated B3/S23).
 The user may also enter their own rulesets as well, or use one of many presets.
 Also capable of cellular automata simulations in three and four dimensions.

 ### Controls
-Right-click and drag to rotate board.
+* Right-click and drag to rotate board.
-Middle-click and drag to move board.
+* Middle-click and drag to move board.
-Alt+Z to toggle the UI on/off.
+* Alt+Z to toggle the UI on/off.
+* Alt+Ender to toggle windowed mode.
+* Alt+F4 to exit program immediately.

 ### Limitations
 * Currently there is no way to rewind the state of the board.